After Conviction of a Crime, You Still Have Options

 After a conviction of a felony offense, you will lose your right to possess firearms, your right to vote, your right to hold public office and other important legal rights.
 In the case of certain felony convictions, there are procedures available to restore those criminal rights after an appropriate period of time has passed and certain conditions have been met.
-Because of the complex nature of these procedures and the applicable restrictions, it's best to contact Perez & Perez Law, PLLC for a free initial consultation to discuss your eligibility for this post-conviction services and how we can help you obtain them.
+Because of the complex nature of these procedures and the applicable restrictions, it's best to e-mail or call the Law Office of Robert Perez at 425-748-5005 for a free initial consultation to discuss your eligibility for this post-conviction services and how I can help you obtain them.

 Sex offender registration is a terrible burden on anyone's life.
 If you are required to register as a sex offender, you will have police looking over your shoulder constantly and face discrimination by employers, landlords and neighbors.

 In certain cases of lifetime registration, an offender may be eligible to petition the court to be removed of the obligation to register.
-We have successfully petitioned the court to remove the registration requirement for many of our clients who carried the buden of sex offender registration, and we are very aware of what is necessary to be successful in this life-changing procedure.
+I have successfully petitioned the court to remove the registration requirement for some of my clients who had lifetime registration, and I am very aware of what is necessary to be successful in this life-changing procedure.

 Don't assume that you have to live with this burden for life.
 If your offense occurred when you were a juvenile, for example, you may be eligible to have your registration requirement removed earlier than you think.
 If it was an adult offense and you have lived offense-free for a substantial period of time, you may be eligible for post-conviction relief now.
-Contact Perez & Perez Law, PLLC for a free initial consultation to see if a removal petition is a viable option for you.
+E-mail me or call 425-748-5005 for a free initial consultation to see if a removal petition is a viable option for you.